Coordinator: Rebecca Austin

-Professors: Cynthia Dott, Janine Fitzgerald, Andrew Gulliford, and Larry Hartsfield and William (Scott) White
+Professors: Cynthia Dott, Janine Fitzgerald, Andrew Gulliford, Larry Hartsfield and William (Scott) White

-Assistant Professors: Ruth Alminas, Cody Ferguson, Anthony Nocella, Jesse Tune, and Lorraine Taylor
+Assistant Professors: Ruth Alminas, Cody Ferguson, Jesse Tune and Lorraine Taylor

 Environmental Studies is an interdisciplinary degree program that provides essential background on issues pertaining to culture and society, political science, and the natural sciences, preparing students for careers focused on environmental issues.
 Environmental Studies is unique in that it unites a broad array of disciplines, and students take courses in the sciences, social sciences, and humanities in order to gain a broad understanding of human and environmental relations, policy, and problem solving.
 The curriculum includes introductory coursework in Environmental Studies and distribution requirements in Human-Environment Relations and Policy, as well as Scientific Literacy.
 The knowledge gained in the curriculum is applied in a series of upper division research and experiential courses (ENVS 320 , ENVS 395 , ENVS 410 and ENVS 496 ).
 This four-semester capstone experience for Environmental Studies majors requires at least 150 hours of community-based learning and research, and directed research through the Environmental Colloquium and Senior Seminar courses.
 These opportunities allow students to develop expertise in a particular aspect of Environmental Studies and provide them with valuable field experience that will guide them and set them apart from the competition in their career pursuits.